Arghachakraborty05/Signify-DeepLearningBasedSignatureForgeryDetectionSystem/README.md

 # 📂 Dataset

-The model was trained on an offline handwritten signature dataset consisting of:
+The project uses an offline handwritten signature dataset containing:

 - **144 Individuals**
 - **4,277 Signature Images**
 - Genuine Signatures
 - Forged Signatures

+The reported evaluation was performed using **455 evaluation/test signature pairs from 51 individuals**.

 ---